 Let’s take a closer look at this Dewalt DW331K.
 It has a 6.5 Amp motor.
 Still powerful but a tiny bit less than Bosch jigsaws in this price range.
 The variable speed ranges from 500 to 3100 SPM and is controlled by a trigger with incorporated speed dial.

 This amount of power will let you accomplish any tasks from cutting plywood and 2x4s with ease to 1″ oak or sharp curves on 2X6″ cedar planks.
-And for working with delicate materials you have a plastic, non-marring shoe cover to protect them from scratches.
+And for working with delicate materials, you have a plastic, non-marring shoe cover to protect them from scratches.

-If quick bevel cuts you’re after this saw has a tool-free dual bevel adjustment with detents at commonly used angles 0, 15, 30, 45.
+If quick bevel cuts you’re after, this saw has a tool-free dual bevel adjustment with detents at commonly used angles 0, 15, 30, 45.
 But it will also allow you to set it to any angle in between.

 Does DEWALT DW331k have any special features?

 The answer is yes.
-It has the innovative DEWALT flush cutting blade system allows you to complete flush cuts without up cutting.
+It has the innovative DEWALT flush cutting blade system that allows you to complete flush cuts without up cutting.

-The speed dial is integrated into the trigger and again it may take some time to get used to for some users.
+The speed dial is integrated into the trigger, and again, it may take some time to get used to for some users.